sradics/digital-garden/_notes/Kanban - An overview.md

 ## Kanban Boards
 They have work items.
 A work item is a single, self-contained unit of work that can be tracked through the entire system. ( [[Learning Agile]] (p323) )

 The work item has a larger lifecycle that extends beyond the team that’s building it.
-The kanban board will have columns for the steps that a work item goes through before and after the Scrum team gets their hands on it.  ( [[Learning Agile]] (p324) )
+The kanban board will have columns for the steps that a work item goes through before and after the team gets their hands on it.  ( [[Learning Agile]] (p324) )

 ![[Pasted image 20220918155148.png]]
 [[Learning Agile]] (p328)